 If you are a keen gardener and would like to create a Forgotten Corner garden, please get in touch and we can advise on getting necessary permission and also on the types of plants that may be appropriate.
 Some of our members may also be able to supply plants and there are also small grants available to assist with the purchase of plants, compost etc. For further information please contact “The Committee” at islingtongardeners01@gmail.com

 One popular type of Forgotten Corner is tree pits or tree gardens, which are gardens created in the bare soil around street trees.
-Some tips for creating a tree garden are :
+Some tips for creating a tree garden or pit are :

 - Define the planted area by adding an edging made of tile, wood or some other durable material